smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 - **Acronym**: The 1-10 character key representing an eMail Client
 - **Record sequence**: The sequence number used to identify separate e-mail address records within a single Acronym.
 - **Record use code**: A code used to create sub-groups of records within a single Acronym, such as when there are different e-mail addresses used for different types of communication.
 - **Record use description**: An optional field that describes the Use Code.
 There is no separate table of Use Codes, so the Description field is repeated on each master record, but it only needs to be specified once, and only exists for the convenience of system users, as documentation.
-(The Use Codes are not a normalized in the database at this time.)
+(The Use Codes are not normalized in the database at this time.)
 - **Client Name**: An optional description of the Acronym.
 Since there can be multiple records per Acronym, the client name is repeated on each record, but this name field is only for internal documentation purposes.
 (The Client Acronym is not normalized in the database at this time.)
 - **Default msg txt SrcMbr**: The name of the source physical file member in file MSGTXTSRC that contains the message content.
 For records that may be grouped by a Use Code, only the first record in the group (the lowest sequence number) needs to contain this member name.
-(The Use Codes are not a normalized in the database at this time.)
+(The Use Codes are not normalized in the database at this time.)
 - **eMail Address**: A 128-character string of one or more email addresses, where a semi-colon is used to separate the addresses.
   - The Use Code can group together multiple records in order to extend the list of e-mail addresses that would be used at one time for a message.

-##### Options

-- **2=Change**: The key fields of Acronym and Sequence Number cannot be changed, so use option 3=Copy then option 4=Delete to accomplish a change in the key fields.
-- **3=Copy**: This format of the display allows changes to the Acronym and Sequence number, and new values must be typed for one or both of the fields, but the new values cannot already exist in the master file.
-- **5=Display**: This format of the display does not support any changes to the data.

 ##### Functions

 - **F3=Exit**: Do not update the data, return to the LSAM menu.
+- **F4=Prompt**: Displayed only in Add, Change or Copy mode, F4 branches to a list of currently registered source members in the EMLTXTSRC source file, from which option 1 can be used to select the member name and import it into the Client eMail Data master record.
+If a useful member is not already registered, the list display also supports maintenance of the message text source members.
 - **F5=Refresh**: Restore the display to its original condition, removing any changes that were typed but not yet committed with the Enter key.
-- **F10=WRKMBRPDM**: This function key is displayed only in Add, Change or Copy mode, and not in Display mode.
-When F10 is pressed, the program exits to the IBM i list display of members in the source physical file called MSGTXTSRC, permitting addition of new text members and/or changes to existing text members.
-This function may also be used just to identify the name of an existing source member that would then be typed into the Default msg txt SrcMbr field.
-For details about F10=WRKMBRPDM, refer to the display for menu option 2.
+- **F9=EDTF**: This function key branches to a "Work with" Agent program that assists with managing source members by providing many of the most commonly used options as does the IBM command WRKMBRPDM.
+From this list display the content of the Client eMail master record's can be viewed or maintained using the IBM i simple text editor command EDTF.
+- **F10=WRKMBRPDM**: This function key is displayed only when the WRKMBRPDM command is installed in the IBM i partition, and also only when the record length of the EMLTXTSRC source file is no greater than 240 characters.
+From this display the message text source member can be viewed or maintained.

 ### Work with Message Text Source Members

+- **Screen Title**: EMLTXTSRC Member List
+- **Screen ID**: EDTEMLR1

+##### Menu Pathways

+- Main Menu > Events and Utilities Menu (#3) > Client eMail Menu (# 11) > option 2
+- Main Menu > Operator Replay Menu (#4) > Client eMail Menu (# 11) > option 2

+##### Fields

+- **MemberName**: The source file (EMLTXTSRC) member name where longer email message text is stored.
+- **Description**: The source file member description.
+Although an Agent program offers a prompt to change this description, the text string is actually stored within the EMLTXTSRC source file for each message text source member.
+- **CrtDte**: The date when the source member was created in the EMLTXTSRC source file.

+##### Options

+- **2=EDTF**: Type this option and press <**Enter**> to view and/or update the message text source member using IBM's simple text editor command EDTF.
+- **3=Copy**: Type this option and press <**Enter**> to branch to a single-record display where the source member be copied to a new member name, keeping the original text (until it can be edited later).
+- **4=Delete**: Type this option and press <**Enter**> to delete a source member from file EMLTXTSRC.
+- **5=Change description**: Type this option and press <**Enter**> to branch to a single-record display where only the source member text can be updated.
+The text is retrieved from, and stored as one of the source file member attributes and not in the LSAM database.
+- **8=WRKMBRPDM**: Access to this IBM program development manager is offered only when the separately licensed PDM tools from IBM are installed, and also only when the source file EMLTXTSRC has a record length no longer than 240 characters.
+The Client Email control file can be used to present or prevent the display of this list option.

+##### Functions

+- **F3=Exit**: Return to the LSAM menu.
+- **F5=Refresh**: Clear any remaining options that were typed and rebuild the list display from a new read through the database.
+- **F6=Add**: Use this function key to add a new message text source member to file EMLTXTSRC, along with its descriptive text.
+- **F12=Cancel**: Cancel any previously entered list options and return to the LSAM menu.
+- **F16=Search Next**: When data was typed into the Search content field and pressing Enter resulted in a match, press <**F16**> to continue the search on to the next matching record.
+F16 can also be pressed to start a new search when a new value has been typed into the Search Content field.
+- **F17=Top, F18=Bottom**: These function keys are used to reposition the list display to the beginning or the end of the master file.
+- **F23=WRKMBRPDM**: If the display instructions on line 5 indicate that the WRKMBRPDM command is supported, either due to the physical constraints of the IBM i software or due to the Client eMail control file settings, then function key F23 causes the display to leave the Agent's own source member management list so that the more powerful IBM PDM list display can be used to manage message text source members.

+#### Using the Agent's Own Source Member Management Program
+The Client eMail sub-menu option 2: EMLTXTSRC Member List always starts with access to the Agent's own source member management program, at display format EDTEMLR1 (described above).
+This list display shows all the existing message text source members.

+IBM's PDM command WRKMBRPDM would generally be more useful due to its broader array of tools and options, but many OpCon user sites to not have the PDM toolkit installed.
+This command can also not be used if the site has expanded the record length of the EMLTXTSRC source file to a size larger than 240 bytes.
+Finally, the Client eMail Configuration function (LSAM menu 3, sub-menu 11, option 7) allows the site to control which source file editing tool(s) will be displayed in these Client eMail menu functions.

+#### Using the IBM Program Development Manager

 ##### IBM i WRKMBRPDM List Display
 ```